Omkarjha31/ai-music-composer/README.md

 # ai-music-composer
-This project builds an AI-based music composer that generates original music based on a chosen mood.
-It uses deep learning on MIDI data to learn musical patterns and create new compositions in styles such as happy, sad, angry, and calm.
+<p>This project builds an AI-based music composer that generates original music based on a chosen mood.
+It uses deep learning on MIDI data to learn musical patterns and create new compositions in styles such as happy, sad, angry, and calm.</p>
+<p>A mood-conditioned LSTM model was trained on symbolic MIDI data for music generation.
+The model demonstrated stable convergence over three epochs and was able to generate original music sequences conditioned on emotional categories</p>